Lab delays are causing a 3-5 day delay in getting your full results. Please contact our help centre if you require assistance

 Remember all this when you’re prepping for your at-home blood test.
 It’ll give you the best chance of getting accurate results.

-And, as a rule of thumb, do your at-home blood test first thing in the morning, with clean hands, and when you’re feeling relaxed – so, not straight after your weekly HIIT session!
+And, as a rule of thumb, do your at-home blood test first thing in the morning, with clean hands, and when you’re feeling relaxed – so, not straight after your weekly exercise!
+Remember to send your sample the same day you take it.

 Back to Blog